time crisis arcade machine

 2002 Arcade / PS2

-So whats new in this instalment of Time Crisis?
-Well now it has a weapon change button so our 2 protaganists can switch between various styles of weapon.
+So what's new in this instalment of Time Crisis?
+Well now it has a weapon change button so our 2 protagonists can switch between various styles of weapon.
 The Time Crisis universe has been expanded on the Playstation 2 featuring a formerly unplayable character Alicia Winston who is armed with a sniper rifle.
 The PS2 version also features more weapons.